simonmichael/hledger_site/src/faq.md

 The chart of accounts (list or tree of account names) will vary according to your language and your accounting situation, and will usually evolve as your needs change.
-Currently hledger does have any built-in default chart of accounts.
+Currently hledger does not have any built-in default chart of accounts.
 You can start small: name just the accounts you need, as you need them.
 Or, copy a chart of accounts that seems suitable, from other accounting software or from the web.
 Some examples can be found at <https://plaintextaccounting.org/Choosing-accounts>.